7 Tips for a Sharper Mind

 The largest part of the brain is the frontal lobe.
 It is considered the most advanced part, as it is responsible for human self-awareness.

-The hypothalamus is a small gland that takes up less than 1% of the brain area but is responsible for many processes in our body, from hormone regulation to managing feelings of hunger, thirst, satiety, energy balance, and the biological clock.
+The hypothalamus is a small gland that occupies less than 1% of the brain area but is responsible for many processes in our body, from hormone regulation to managing feelings of hunger, thirst, satiety, energy balance, and the biological clock.

-The pituitary gland weighs only half a gram but is also called the 'master gland' due to the significant role it plays in our body.
+The pituitary gland weighs only half a gram but is also known as the 'master gland' due to its significant importance in our body.
 It forms the link between the central nervous system and the endocrine system.

 The left side of the brain controls the right side of the body and vice versa.